 Mudita’s team had the pleasure to attend one of Anastasia’s talks on the Digital Distractions.
 We learned how to coach our brains to stay focused in a digital era.
 Feel free to read our short summary of her talk: The lecture: Neuroscience of Digital Distractions

 Here are my first five steps to becoming a digital minimalist:

 The idea of digital minimalism is not to reduce how much time you spend online, but rather to focus on what really matters, and ignore all the rest (inevitably, this will reduce less useful time spent online).
 Holiday season might be just the best time to do that, as you have far less social pressure to catch up with all.

-1. Don’t carry devices with you at all times.
+1. Don’t your carry device with you at all times.

-Why: as one famous entrepreneur says, mobile phones are a way for other people to impose their agenda on you.
-And now in addition to other people, it’s bots and internet companies that do the same, and this will only increase.
+Why: Mobile phones are a way for other people to impose their agenda on you and now in addition to other people, there are bots and internet companies that do the same and this will only increase.
 Either you are in charge of your time, or your device is.
-If you have it around with you at all times, it’s likely the second option.
+If you have it with you at all times, it’s likely the second option.

-A client, a busy business woman, finally allowed to convince her to unplug for 48 hours, and was relieved to discover that the business kept running as it should, the team was able to cope with problems on its own.
+A client, a busy business woman, was finally convinced to unplug for 48 hours, and was relieved to discover that the business kept running as it should, the team was able to cope with problems on its own.
 Now she is determined to make it a regular practice.

 3. Before you look at your devices in the morning.